Artanejp/common_source_project-fm7/source/readme_fm7.txt

   i.
 Add also FM77AV's hidden buzzer.
   j.
 Support connect/disconnect FDDs.
 Please check "Connect 320KB FDD" at first.
   k.
 Support auto input "8" or "5" when using ten-key as moving characters at games for FM-8 and FM-7.
   l.
-Z80 Card (Only with FM-7/77 and FM-8) wroks.But not tested enough.
+Z80 Card (Only with FM-7/77 and FM-8) works.But not tested enough.
+  m.
+Japanese Communication board works for FM-7/NEW7/77/L4.
+  n.
+Start to implement RS-232C/MODEM/MIDI feature.(WIP)
   If you need more informations, see RELEASENOTE and reame_by_artane.txt .

   [3] I implemented hidden message faster than XM7 :-)